Updates (April 2026 to June 2026)

 The network list must be explicitly attached to the Akamai policy you plan to use with the Traceable integration.
 The integration will fail validation if the network list is not attached to the selected policy version.
 There are two supported approaches depending on your scenario:

 Suppose you are creating a new policy specifically for this integration.
-In that case, it is recommended that the policy be created, the network list be attached during configuration, and the policy ID and network list ID be activated before retrieving the policy ID and Network List ID.
+In that case, it is recommended that the policy be created, the network list be attached during configuration, and the policy ID and network list ID be activated before retrieving them.

-If you want to use an existing policy that is already active, note that Akamai does not allow modifying active versions.
+If you want to use an existing active policy, note that Akamai does not allow modifying active policies.
 In this case, you must:

 Clone the existing policy to create a new version.